Joomla

 What is a website template?

-The website template defines the way the website looks to your visitors (the front end).
+The website template defines the way the website looks to your visitors (the frontend).
 Most templates you will find are website templates.

-Cassiopeia - Joomla 4/5 Frontend Template.
+Cassiopeia - Joomla 4/5/6 Frontend Template

 Chances are you are not using a standard template.
-There are numerous free templates available, but I always recommend you choose a template from 1 of the many template clubs.
+There are countless free templates available, but I always recommend you choose a template from 1 of the many template clubs.
 Every template has its own features and module positions.

-It is also possible to develop your own template with some HTML, CSS and PHP knowledge.
+In addition, it is also possible to develop your own template with some HTML, CSS and PHP knowledge.

 What is an administrator template?

-Atum - Joomla 4/5 Backend Template
+Atum - Joomla 4/5/6 Backend Template

 Installing Joomla templates

-To install a template go to: system > install > extensions
+To install a template, go to system > install > extensions

 Here you will see several options.